 In October 2021, a woman died on the set of the western Rust after a prop gun Alec Baldwin was holding accidentally discharged in the course of rehearsing a scene.
 The victim, Halyna Hutchins, was the cinematographer on the movie, which was filming at Bonanza Creek Ranch, in Santa Fe County, New Mexico.
 Hutchins was taken to the hospital by helicopter immediately following the shooting and was pronounced dead after her arrival.
 Director Joel Souza sustained injuries as well and was hospitalized.

 Despite the fact that Baldwin — who was listed as one of the film’s producers — is now suing the Rust armorer and other members of the crew, the show will go on.
-Almost one year after the shooting, Souza, Baldwin, and Hutchins’s widower, Matthew Hutchins, confirmed that production on Rust would resume in 2023 as part of a settlement between Hutchins’s estate and the production.
+As part of a settlement between Hutchins’s estate and the production, Souza, Baldwin, and Hutchins’s widower, Matthew Hutchins, agreed that production on Rust would resume in 2023.
 “Though certainly bittersweet, I am pleased that together, we will now complete what Halyna and I started,” Souza said in a statement.
+Filming resumed in April in a new location and with a new cinematographer onboard and wrapped in late May.

-Meanwhile, three months after the Santa Fe County Sheriff’s Office completed its investigation, district prosecutors charged Baldwin and the movie’s prop armorer, Hannah Gutierrez-Reed, with two counts each of involuntary manslaughter.
-Baldwin also faces multiple civil suits brought by Hutchins’s parents and sister and by crew members.
+Meanwhile, three months after the Santa Fe County Sheriff’s Office completed its investigation, district prosecutors charged Baldwin and the movie’s prop armorer, Hannah Gutierrez-Reed, with two counts each of involuntary manslaughter; in late April, they dropped the charges against Baldwin.
+In June, a judge approved a settlement between Baldwin and Hutchinson’s son and husband, but he still faces multiple civil suits brought by Hutchins’s parents and sister and by crew members.
 Here’s everything we know about the shooting and its fallout.

 Questions have surfaced as to how Baldwin wound up with a “hot” gun in the first place.